Skip to content

 The Solution

-Welcome to the electric era in petrochemical production
+Electric cracking is the new era in petrochemical production

-Revolutionary novel RotoDynamic Reactor™ (RDR) technology electrifies this previously fossil-heavy process, reducing process CO2 emissions by 100%.
+Innovative RotoDynamic Reactor™ (RDR), a pioneering technology in electric cracking, electrifies previously fossil-heavy steam cracking process, reducing process CO2 emissions by 100%.

-That means global emission reduction potential of 300 million tons annually.
+This translates into global CO2 emission reduction potential of 300 million tons annually.

 Comparison